federico-pi/employee-directory-api/README.md

-# Use an API to create an employee directory
+# Use Fetch API to create an employee directory
-Requested a JSON object from an API using fetch and parsed the data of 12 random employees to display their information in a grid.
+Parsed JSON data from an API to display 12 random employees and their information.

+This is my 8th project of the Treehouse techdegree.